dlanger/simple-slideshow/readme.txt

 This version allows the use of all Cycle translations.
 Adds support for internationalization.
 Upgrades the version of Cycle Lite used to properly hide non-displayed elements and their links.

 = 1.2 =
-This version support auto-advancing slideshows.
+This version support auto-advancing slideshows, as well as improved internals and more customizable CSS.